 - Treating all tenants fairly and equally as per the provisions of the state's Fair Housing laws

-- Responding to maintenance requests in a timely manner
+- Responding to necessary repairs or provide maintenance in a timely manner

 Oklahoma Tenant Rights & Responsibilities

 Oklahoma landlord-tenant law state that tenant rights include:

 - Living in a habitable rental unit

 - Receiving written notice when the landlord wishes to enter their unit to carry out their responsibilities